 Why you'll love this recipe

 Fall flavours.
-The warm spices and pumpkin puree make it a cosy, seasonal treat that’s perfect for autumn mornings.
+The warm spices and pumpkin puree make it this so cosy, like my protein pumpkin balls or soft pumpkin breakfast cookies.

 Ingredients

 Pumpkin puree.
-Adds richness and warm fall flavour to the pumpkin puree chia pudding.
 You can find pumpkin puree in a can in some Australian supermarkets (our pumpkins are different so if you make your own puree using Australian pumpkins, the texture and flavour will be slightly different)

 Chia seeds.
-These tiny seeds absorb liquid and create a pudding-like texture.
 If you're a bit "iffy" with the whole texture, blend the chia seed pudding before refrigerating.
 It'll be smoother.

 Please check the recipe card for full list of ingredients and quantity.

-In a medium-sized mixing bowl, whisk together the milk, pumpkin puree, protein powder, and maple syrup until smooth and well combined.
+Step 1: In a medium-sized mixing bowl, whisk together all the ingredients except the chia seeds and yogurt until well combined.

 Not a fan of the texture of chia seeds?
 Blend the mixture before refrigerating.
 This will create a creamier consistency without the chia seed texture.